 Here are some common examples:

-- Accounting and finance – approving expenses, sending invoices, tracking payments
+- Accounting and finance.
+Approving expenses, sending invoices, tracking payments.

-- Legal – reviewing and approving documents, requests for standing contracts/forms, and certifying documents
+- Legal.
+Reviewing and approving documents, requests for standing contracts/forms, and certifying documents.

-- Security – on-boarding new employees and performing security checks and audits
+- Security.
+Onboarding new employees and performing security checks and audits.

-- Facilities/building services – managing requests for repairs, office relocations, and furniture needs
+- Facilities/building services.
+Managing requests for repairs, office relocations, and furniture needs.

 Long-term, most every business unit is providing an internal service to the organization, so ESM practices can be applied.

-Initiating and implementing ESM in any organization
+How to implement ESM in any organization

-ESM is unique in that each team that adapts its theories and practices can customize it exactly to their service delivery.
+ESM is unique in that each team that adapts its theories and practices can customize it to their service delivery.
 Still, initiating the implementation of ESM can be tricky.
 Here are some tips to help justify or ease the transition:

 - Justify the need for ESM in business terms.
 Indicate where you can save money, reduce workloads, and improve efficiencies, leading to an overall increase in business efficiency